St Andrew’s Cathedral Personal Data Protection Policy

 - St Andrew’s Cathedral endeavours to take all reasonable steps to ensure that personal data in its possession or under its control is accurate, up-to-date, and complete.
 If there is any error or omission in the personal data you have provided to St Andrew’s Cathedral, please write in to our DPO with the necessary details for correction of your data.
 If any personal data you have provided to St Andrew’s Cathedral becomes inaccurate, please contact our DPO to update your data.

 - Should you wish to access any personal data collected by St Andrew’s Cathedral or understand how such data has been used or disclosed, please write in to our DPO with your request.
 The DPO will provide you with the requested information within a reasonable time, after verification of your identity.
+Kindly note that St Andrew’s Cathedral reserves the right to charge a reasonable administrative fee for responding to any such requests.

 - St Andrew’s Cathedral will retain personal data for as long as it is necessary to serve the purpose for which it has been collected.
 Once the data in St Andrew’s Cathedral’s possession is no longer necessary to serve the purpose for which it was collected, the data will be destroyed or anonymised in a secure manner.